cauld/nextract/README.md

 # Overview
 Nextract is a [Extract Transform Load (ETL)](https://en.wikipedia.org/wiki/Extract,_transform,_load) platform build on top of [Node.js streams](https://nodejs.org/api/stream.html).
-Popular Java based ETL tools like [Pentaho Data Integration](http://www.pentaho.com/product/data-integration) and [Talend Data Integration](https://www.talend.com/products/data-integration/) are rigid to work with and difficult to extend.
+Popular Java based ETL tools like [Pentaho Data Integration](http://www.pentaho.com/product/data-integration) and [Talend Data Integration](https://www.talend.com/products/data-integration/) are rigid to work with, difficult to extend, and output code that developers aren't meant to mess with.
 Nextract aims to change that with a more modern approach.
-Using the JavaScript skills you already have, you too can be an ETL developer.
+Nextract is scriptable, easy to write, simple to follow, and leverages standard npm packages to extend its functionality.
+With Nextract and the JavaScript skills you already have, you too can be an ETL developer.

 ## Features